canonical/sphinx-docs-starter-pack/docs/reference/style-guide.rst

           .......
      - H5 heading

-Underlines must be the same length as the title or heading.
+Underlines must be at least as long as the title or heading.

 Adhere to the following conventions: